For Immediate Release

-Commercial operators, and DSR members, such as Steve Fisher, a commercial drone pilot who lives and works a few miles from Gatwick Airport, has flown drones for commercial purposes adjacent to the airport multiple times without incident or complaint.
+Commercial operators, and DSR members, such as Drone Safe Register, a commercial drone pilot who lives and works a few miles from Gatwick Airport, has flown drones for commercial purposes adjacent to the airport multiple times without incident or complaint.
 Steve tells us.

 “Every time I need to work near the airport around the commercial district of Manor Royal, I have to unlock my aircraft formally by providing the appropriate documentation from the Airport themselves, NATS, police and the drone manufacturer.
 I then complete substantial risk assessments and flight plans, before the work is completed.
 There has never been any issue and those involved with granting the permissions have always been helpful, efficient and compliant.”